-4.3 Rent and Utilities
+4.3 Housing Costs

-Rent and other eligible housing costs must be paid directly to a third party on behalf of the household.
+Eligible housing costs must be paid directly to a third party on behalf of the household.
 Rent payments may not be made directly to the eligible household.
+Please note, Commerce expects that, when other short-term subsidies are available for emergency housing, securing housing costs, and move-in costs, that these subsidies are used before CBRA funds.